 Assumption’s Commitment to Service: The Impact on the Neighboring Community

-“Regardless of a student’s chosen major at Assumption, inextricably weaved throughout all academic disciplines—and many co-curricular programs—is the importance of engagement with one’s community,” said Francesco C. Cesareo, Ph.D., president of Assumption College.
+“Regardless of a student’s chosen major at Assumption, inextricably weaved throughout all academic disciplines—and many co-curricular programs—is the importance of engagement with one’s community,” said Francesco C. Cesareo, Ph.D., president of Assumption.
 “Our commitment to community is a hallmark of our mission that calls for forming individuals who are known for critical intelligence, thoughtful citizenship and compassionate service.”

 The 2018-19 CBR highlights Assumption students’ community service engagement with the community, whether it be free lectures open to the public, art exhibitions or concerts; hosting St. Mary’s High School students for a day of science exploration; reading to students at Abby Kelley Foster Charter Public School; collecting coats for the Worcester Public Schools coat drive; or assisting local organizations like POW!
 WOW!
 Worcester, the Interfaith Hospitality Network, and the Worcester District Attorney’s office.
-These stories are a small sample of the College’s support of the local community—last academic year students performed nearly 175,000 hours in community service and nearly 3,300 students assisted organizations throughout Worcester County in internship or experiential learning positions.
+These stories are a small sample of Assumption’s support of the local community—last academic year students performed nearly 175,000 hours in community service and nearly 3,300 students assisted organizations throughout Worcester County in internship or experiential learning positions.

 Erin Halstead McGuire, Ph.D., associate teaching professor of anthropology at the University of Victoria in British Columbia, Canada, will present a lecture in which she will discuss the Viking world one in which women and children were prominent.
 The lecture, “Whim Rules the Child: The Archaeology of Childhood in Scandinavian Scotland,” will take place on Monday, September 27, at 7 p.m. via Zoom.Sep.
 24, 2021